"I like Steve, but ..." Trump appears to back away from Bannon

 Sources close to Bannon, however, told NBC News on Saturday that he "ain't going anywhere."

-Trump, at least, appears be putting his foot down amid the internal in-fighting.
+Trump, at least, appears be putting his foot down amid any in-fighting.

-"Steve is a good guy, but I told them to straighten it out or I will," the president told the New York Post.

-White House Press Secretary Sean Spicer tried to downplay the reports of acrimony Wednesday, saying that there was a "spirited debate" among the president's top advisers but ultimately "that's a very healthy thing."

 Related: Ivanka Trump, Jared Kushner: Rising Powers at the White House